best-new-mens-watches-2025-rolex

 The hottest horological talking points of the year so far, from Patek Philippe, Rolex, Tudor, IWC and more

-With the Rolex rumour mill in full swing, which horologist will unveil the best new men’s watch of 2025?
-Headline-grabbing pieces of recent years have belonged to Patek Philippe, Omega and Swatch, but with 2025 throwing up several milestone anniversaries – and no one likes to revel in an anniversary quite like a watch brand – this year promises to deliver a hatful of horological updates, reissues and resurrections.
-As the watch world descends on Geneva for annual industry get-together, Watches & Wonders, Luxury London considers the most significant new timepieces of the year so far.
+With the Rolex rumour mill in full swing, which fêted watchmaker will unveil the best new men’s watch of 2025?
+Headline-grabbing pieces of recent years have belonged to Patek Philippe, Omega and Swatch, but with 2025 throwing up several milestone anniversaries – and no one likes to revel in an anniversary quite like a watch brand – this year has delivered a hatful of horological updates, reissues and resurrections.
+Bookmark this page to keep a tab on the most significant new timepieces of the year as and when they drop…

 Patek Philippe Quadruple Complication Ref.
 5308G-001